CapricanDRJ/witchers_shakespeare/index.md

 With such resolve, a dawn shall pierce the night!

-From Watchers' ashes, strength shall take its flight.
+From Witchers' ashes, strength shall take its flight.

 Arise, brave hearts, and let us build anew,